aghniyaaziz/aghniyaaziz/README.md

 ## Hi there 👋 I'm Abu Zidan Aghniya AZIZ!
+### I’m an Informatics student at STIKOM El Rahma with a strong passion for web development and data.

 <!--
 **aghniyaaziz/aghniyaaziz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.